*South Pas Back Then

 As a kid, [I thought] Halloween had not yet been commercialized.
 There were pumpkins to carve on newspapers and costumes to make, but not many for sale.
 All of our costumes consisted of old clothes, hats, lipstick, and charcoal made from burning the end of a cork.
 The one exception was a kid on Garfield Ave.
 He had an incredible Count Dracula costume.
 He was different even without the costume.

 Every Halloween our family placed ahead of a manikin in our front window.
 A spotlight was on it.
-That looked cool but it must have gotten old after a while?
+That looked cool but it must have gotten old after a while.
 One year the neighborhood gang created a haunted house in our garage.
 It must have been silly with all the paper skeletons and alike.
 Little kids were forced to stick their hands in the "witches eyeball broth".
 The broth consisted of vegetable oil and olives.

 Some of the South Pas stores got into the Halloween spirit.
 One added Halloween waxed candy to its shelves.
-There were a black waxed mustache and big red lips.
+There was a black waxed mustache and big red lips.
 They tasted so good you couldn't wear them long.

 The most important event was trick or treating.
 We went as a small group.
 No parents!
 We always brought pillowcases for the loot.
 We started on Mission and headed south on Marengo, avoiding homes with no lights.
 At Monterey Road, we headed up the next street just East.
 Our last street was Garfield.
 We completed our loop in under two hours.